The Ultimate Guide to

 What Is Prefinished Flooring?

 Prefinished floors come from the factory ready-made for fast installation.
 Unlike unfinished floors, these hardwoods are already sanded, stained and sprayed with up to seven or eight coats of polyurethane.
-The top coat has a hard acrylic finish, which is achieved by baking the boards with aluminum oxide.
+The top coat often has a hard acrylic finish or baked-on aluminum oxide.
 Pre-finished floors are cut and nailed directly to the subfloor, without the mess of a sanding and finishing project.